10 things you need to know before traveling to Japan

 2 – Always have cash on hand

-Despite being one of the most technologically advanced countries in the world, many places in Japan still operate on a cash-only basis—especially small restaurants and traditional shops.
-One of the ryokans we stayed at (the most authentic of our trip) only accepted cash, as did several fantastic restaurants in Tokyo and many establishments in the small towns we visited.
+Despite being one of the most technologically advanced countries in the world, many places in Japan still only accept cash (yen), especially small restaurants and traditional shops.

-We brought some dollar bills with us, but the easiest and most practical way we found to get cash was through ATMs, which are everywhere, from the streets to convenience stores.
-We withdrew yen in those ATM, paying a fixed fee per transaction (if I remember correctly, ¥200 per withdrawal).
-Before you go, be sure to check the fees and withdrawal limits with your bank.
+We brought cash in US dollars, but the easiest and most practical way we found to exchange money was at ATMs (there are thousands of them, on the street or in convenience stores).
+We transferred money to a multi-currency account, converted it into dollars, and withdrew it in yen for a fixed fee per transaction (¥200 per withdrawal).
+Before traveling, check the fees and withdrawal limits with your bank.

 .